setrar/dsp/README.md

 While it's possible to work with DSP without in-depth knowledge of microelectronics, having a strong foundation in microelectronics will undoubtedly enhance your understanding and proficiency in DSP and open up more opportunities for you in this field.

-:chat: Will it also help to understand the underlying maths?
+:cat: Will it also help to understand the underlying maths?

 Absolutely, understanding the underlying mathematics is crucial when working with Digital Signal Processing (DSP).
 Here's why: